MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-support-swarming.md

 ### Add new skills

-If your organization is already using skills in resource scheduling or omnichannel, you can reuse the skills to define swarm fules.
+If your organization is already using skills in resource scheduling or omnichannel, you can reuse the skills to define swarm rules.

 If you haven't already configured skills, then perform the following steps.